welikepie/event-handler/README.md

     "3":"Value Unexpected",
     "4":"Empty Value"

-These codes can be used to determine which error messages to display for each value.
+These codes can be used to determine which error messages to display for each value by using the key attribute (0-4) in a JSON object for the "validation_text" property, (where HTML is valid and will be parsed in to the dom,) as follows;

+    "validation_text":[
+      {
+        "0":"Error corresponding to Validation Code 0.",
+        "2":"Error corresponding to Validation Code 2.",
+        "3":"Error corresponding to Validation Code 3.",
+        "4":"Error corresponding to Validation Code 4."
+      }]

+This array can take as many objects as desired by the end user, with some stipulations, which are as follows;

+- If only one object is supplied or the validation text array and "array_of_elements" array have different lengths, the error messages in the first object will be used for all errors.
+- Error objects must be in the same order as the position of the respective element in the "array_of_elements" array.

+The final optional property is the "fail_function" property, which requires a function to run in the case of the form failing to validate properly.

 ## NodeJS Server ##